 - Be a good neighbour and check in on someone you know is vulnerable.
 Ask yourself, do they have everything they need to be comfortable?

 - Alternatively volunteer to become a befriender at Age Concern Colchester or Clacton.
 You can connect with someone with like minded interests to make a real difference through companionship.
 See links below.

 Are you a keen gardener or a board game player?
 Find a new pal through befriending and share top times.
-The Age Concern Colchester team will connect you to someone with similar interests: Befriending and Friendhip
+The Age Concern Colchester befriending team will connect you to someone with similar interests: Befriending and Friendship

 Life’s later years are particularly problematic for many in our community like from bereavement after a spouse has passed away or for those with children living too far away to visit regularly.
 Having a friendship group or club to attend will help provide companionship.
 The Veranda offers the following activities for those willing to come along.
 We do a nice cup of coffee too: Veranda Full Timetable

 You can find our events page here: Events Archive Page